-If you want to enroll, the process varies, depending on whether you:
+If you want to enroll, the process varies, depending on whether you are a:

-- are an expatriate employee - are a newly hired U.S. home-based expatriate employee or a non-U.S. home-based expatriate new to expatriate status; or - have a change in work status or Qualified Status Change (QSC).
+- · an expatriate employee - a newly hired U.S. home-based expatriate employee or a non-U.S. home-based expatriate new to expatriate status; or - Have a change in work status or Qualified Status Change (QSC).